-Part 2.
-Environmental Certification (to be completed by responsible entity)

-With reference to the above Program Activity(ies)/Project(s), I, the undersigned officer of the responsible entity, certify that:

-- 1. The responsible entity has fully carried out its responsibilities for environmental review, decision-making and action pertaining to the project(s) named above. - 2.
-The responsible entity has assumed responsibility for and complied with and will continue to comply with, the National Environmental Policy Act of 1969, as amended, and the environmental procedures, permit requirements and statutory obligations of the laws cited in 24 CFR 58.5; and also agrees to comply with the authorities in 24 CFR 58.6 and applicable State and local laws. - 3.
-The responsible entity has assumed responsibility for and complied with and will continue to comply with Section 106 of the National Historic Preservation Act, and its implementing regulations 36 CFR 800, including consultation with the State Historic Preservation Officer, Indian tribes and Native Hawaiian organizations, and the public. - 4.
-After considering the type and degree of environmental effects identified by the environmental review completed for the proposed project described in Part 1 of this request, I have found that the proposal did did not require the preparation and dissemination of an environmental impact statement. - 5.
-The responsible entity has disseminated and/or published in the manner prescribed by 24 CFR 58.43 and 58.55 a notice to the public in accordance with 24 CFR 58.70 and as evidenced by the attached copy (copies) or evidence of posting and mailing procedure. - 6.
-The dates for all statutory and regulatory time periods for review, comment or other action are in compliance with procedures and requirements of 24 CFR Part 58. - 7.
-In accordance with 24 CFR 58.71(b), the responsible entity will advise the recipient (if different from the responsible entity) of any special environmental conditions that must be adhered to in carrying out the project.

-As the duly designated certifying official of the responsible entity, I also certify that:

-- 8. I am authorized to and do consent to assume the status of Federal official under the National Environmental Policy Act of 1969 and each provision of law designated in the 24 CFR 58.5 list of NEPA-related authorities insofar as the provisions of these laws apply to the HUD responsibilities for environmental review, decision-making and action that have been assumed by the responsible entity. - 9.
-I am authorized to and do accept, on behalf of the recipient personally, the jurisdiction of the Federal courts for the enforcement of all these responsibilities, in my capacity as certifying officer of the responsible entity.

-Signature of Certifying Officer of the Responsible Entity Title of Certifying Officer x Date signed
+Pa Part 2.
+Environmental Certification (to be completed by responsible entity) Wi With reference to the above Program Activity(ies)/Project(s), I, the undersigned officer of the responsible entity, certify that: 1.
+The responsible entity has fully carried out its responsibilities for environmental review, decision-making and action pertaining to the project(s) named above.
+2. The responsible entity has assumed responsibility for and complied with and will continue to comply with, the National Environmental Policy Act of 1969, as amended, and the environmental procedures, permit requirements and statutory obligations of the laws cited in 24 CFR 58.5; and also agrees to comply with the authorities in 24 CFR 58.6 and applicable State and local laws.
+3. The responsible entity has assumed responsibility for and complied with and will continue to comply with Section 106 of the National Historic Preservation Act, and its implementing regulations 36 CFR 800, including consultation with the State Historic Preservation Officer, Indian tribes and Native Hawaiian organizations, and the public.
+4. After considering the type and degree of environmental effects ide project described in Part 1 of this request, I have found that the pr dissemination of an environmental impact statement. in accordance with 24 CFR 58.70 and as evidenced by the attache The dates for all statutory and regulatory time periods for review, requirements of 24 CFR Part 58.
+7. In accordance with 24 CFR 58.71(b), the responsible entity will a any special environmental conditions that must be adhered to in c As the duly designated certifying official of the responsible entity, I a lso certify that: 8.
+I am authorized to and do consent to assume the status of Federal official under the National Environmental Policy Act of 1969 and each provision of law designated in the 24 CFR 58.5 list of NEPA-related authorities insofar as the provisions of these laws apply to the HUD responsibilities for environmental review, decision-making and action that have been assumed by the responsible entity.
+9. I am authorized to and do accept, on behalf of the recipient personally, the jurisdiction of the Federal courts for the enforcement of all these responsibilities, in my capacity as certifying officer of the responsible entity.
+Sig nature of Certifying Officer of the Responsible Entity Title of Certifying Officer Date signed X Duke digited Add dress of Certifying Officer Pa rt 3.
+To be completed when the Recipient is not the Responsible e Entity coı e recipient requests the release of funds for the programs and actival aditions, procedures and requirements of the environmental review e scope of the project or any change in environmental conditions in and to advise the responsible entity of any proposed change in Sig nature of Authorized Officer of the Recipient Title of Authorized Officer Date signed X Wa rning: HUD will prosecute false claims and statements.
+Conviction may res ult in criminal and/or civil penalties.
+(18 U.S.C.
+1001, 1010, 1012; 31 U.S.C.